catnipped/1991/designdoc.md

 #### Headshots

+When attacking and rolling the highest amount with a weapon die, the character also deals 1 headshot.
+Most enemies can be killed with one headshot, some more.

 #### Explode

 Some skills and weapons give your dice the ability to "explode", this means that if you roll the highest possible on a die, you get to roll one more time and add your result to the last.